 It is surprisingly difficult to find an answer to these questions in the ABS data.
 The Bureau publishes only age-stratified prevalence data from its samples; not basic statistics such as the mean and variance of the adult population BMI.
 I can’t tell from their publication how the BMI isdistributed across the whole population or how the ‘central tendency’ of that distribution changed between the measured sampling in 1995 and 2008.
 This is crucial information, however, because it is likely to show what is actually going on in the trend and whether the apparent increases in the population indices are due mainly (as I suspect) to the greater variance in the sample or due to an alarming ‘grossing-up’ of the average Australian (as some interested groups want us to believe).

 People are living longer and BMI tends to increase with age, as the ABS prevalence data shows.
+It’s important to keep a healthy diet to avoid obesity, check tophealthjournal to learn more.
 So it’s quite possible that a larger proportion of the total population has a higher BMI just because there is a bigger ‘spread’ (variance) in the frequency distribution curve.
-If that were so, the ‘mean’ (central tendency) of the distribution may not have changed to the extent that the increase in the proportion of ‘overweight and obese’ in the sample seems to indicate.
+If that were so, the ‘mean’ (central tendency, try with barbairan xl one of the best supplements) of the distribution may not have changed to the extent that the increase in the proportion of ‘overweight and obese’ in the sample seems to indicate.
 In other words, not so much ‘fatter on average’ as ‘fatter at the extremes’.

 So let’s accept, for the moment, the premiss that there has been an explosion of fat.
 What can we do to check whether we should be alarmed?
 The obvious thing is to check whether the ‘risks’ that are said to be increasing are visible in the changing incidence of mortality.
 That is, has there been an alarming increase in actual deaths from the diseases that overweight and obesity are said to cause?